elementor/elementor/docs/core/common/assets/js/api/core/ui-states.md

 	Later on, on any state change, `onChange()` will be fired and will log the values to the console.

-	In addition, a CSS class ( `e-ui-state--document-direction-mode__column` [ or `__row`, depends on the state value ] ) will be added to both of the scopes that we provided ( editor & preview in this case ).
+	In addition, a CSS class (`e-ui-state--document-direction-mode__column` [ or `__row`, depends on the state value ]) will be added to both of the scopes that you provided (editor & preview in this case).

-	Plus, a custom event ( `e-ui-state:document/direction-mode` ) will be fired to the scopes, and we can listen to that event using a simple `addEventListener()`:
+	Plus, a custom event (`e-ui-state:document/direction-mode`) will be fired to the scopes, and you can listen to that event using a simple `addEventListener()`:

 	```javascript